5 Things AMH Testing Can (and can’t) Tell You About Your Fertility

 AMH testing and understanding your ovarian reserve can also help to determine if certain fertility treatments like IVF or egg freezing could be suitable for you.

-During these fertility treatments, AMH levels are often tested to help determine the doses of medication needed, and used to predict the outcomes of the egg collection process.
-People with lower AMH levels are known to have less successful IVF treatment cycles, meaning lower implantation and pregnancy rates.
+During these fertility treatments, AMH levels are often tested to help determine the doses of medication needed and used to predict the outcomes of the egg collection process.

 Many NHS-funded and private IVF clinics therefore require a minimum AMH level for you to be eligible for a free IVF treatment cycle.
 The minimum level on the NHS will depend on where in the UK you are currently residing.

-Whether you may be perimenopausal or menopausal, or have POI
+Whether you may be perimenopausal or menopausal or have POI

 Menopause refers to the period of your life, usually post 45-50, where you no longer have menstrual cycles and are therefore no longer able to conceive naturally.
 Menopause is associated with having an extremely low, or completely diminished, ovarian reserve.
-This lack of eggs is what causes your periods to stop.

 It is usually diagnosed retrospectively—when women are over 45 years old and have not had a period in 12 months (and are not using hormonal contraception).